germs-lab/SOPs/onboarding_SOPs/fresh_meat.md

 - Add to Google Groups Email
 - Add to GERMS github
 - Add to Slack
-- Add to Public GERMS Drive
+- Add to Public GERMS Drive\
+- Add to the website (both project and person)
 - Safety training in lab
 - Data Management Discussion
 - Code of Conduct Discussion